Home

 How Long is the Flea Life Cycle?

-The whole life cycle of a flea can be as quick as 20 days or can last up to one full year due to the flea being in a dormant stage.
-The life cycle can be interrupted at any stage, but some flea control methods are more effective than others depending upon the stage the flea is in.
+The whole cycle can be as quick as 20 days or can last up to one full year; this is because the flea may be in a dormant stage for a long time.
+The cycle can be interrupted at any stage, but some flea control methods are more effective than others depending upon the stage the flea is in.

 Warm and humid weather will speed up the cycle and contribute to a larger infestation of fleas.